NFL Today, Divisional Playoffs | FOX Sports

 Defense

-– Logan Ryan, Patriots, had seven total tackles, a sack and an interception in New England’s 34-16 win over Houston.
+– Micah Hyde, Packers, had a sack and an interception in Green Bay’s 34-31 win at Dallas.

-– Jonathan Babineaux, Ricardo Allen and Deion Jones, Falcons, each had a sack in Atlanta’s 36-20 victory over Seattle.
+– James Harrison, Steelers, had a sack and three tackles for loss to help lead Pittsburgh past Kansas City 18-16.

+– Jeff Heath, Cowboys, sacked Aaron Rodgers and also picked him off in Dallas’ 34-31 loss to Green Bay.

 —